yktoo/yktoo.com/content/about/_index.en.md

 By viewing this website you're consenting to the {{< a "/about/privacy" "Privacy policy" >}} and accepting the {{< a "/about/tos" "Terms of service" >}}.

 The site's source code is available {{< a "https://github.com/yktoo/yktoo.com" "on GitHub" >}}.
-The source code and all the accompanying content are distributed under the terms of the {{< a "https://creativecommons.org/licenses/by-sa/4.0/" "Creative Commons Attribution-ShareAlike 4.0" >}} license.
+The source code and all the accompanying content are distributed under the terms of the {{< a "https://creativecommons.org/licenses/by-sa/4.0/" "Creative Commons Attribution-ShareAlike 4.0" >}} license unless otherwise explicitly specified.

 {{< button "https://creativecommons.org/licenses/by-sa/4.0/" "<i class='fab fa-creative-commons'></i><i class='fab fa-creative-commons-by'></i><i class='fab fa-creative-commons-sa bycon'></i>Licensed under CC-BY-SA 4.0" >}}
 {{< button "https://github.com/yktoo/yktoo.com" "<i class='fab fa-github bycon'></i>View on GitHub" >}}